UnDer-7/generator-lazy-backend/README.md

 ```
 **Remember to have MongoDB started**

-**The MongoDB port by default is 27017, if use a diferent port you can change it on .env file**
+**The MongoDB port by default is 27017, if you use a diferent port you can change it on .env file**
 ## Entity Generator
 This generator creates only the base project.
 There is an entity generator available for you.